NoLieNoSean/NoNotes/content/Notes/LEC ALG3 16.md

 > [!Definition]
 > We say that $E$ is **finitely generated** over $F$ if there is a finite family of elements $\alpha_{1}, \dots, \alpha_{n}$ of $E$ such that $E=F(\alpha_{1}, \dots, \alpha_{n})$.

+^67e6e4

 > [!Proposition]
 > A finite extension of fields is a finitely generated extension.
-The converse is not true.
+The converse is not true in general.
 >
 > > [!Proof]-
 > >